 8. They’re Bored or Stressed

 Dogs may also lick when they’re bored or stressed out.
 Has something new changed for your dog?
 Has something happened recently that might be on your dog’s mind?
-If the licking is destructive or continues for a prolonged period, it’s probably a good idea to have them checked by a vet.
-There’s a good chance they just had something on their mind or perhaps not enough on their mind, though.
+If the licking is excessive or continues for a prolonged period, it’s probably a good idea to have them checked by a vet.
+There’s a good chance that they are suffering from anxiety or stress and have resorted to licking as a soothing behavior.

 9. They’re Playing